 What is a Mangan Eggplant?

 What is a Mangan eggplant?
 It’s a Japanese-type eggplant bearing shiny, dark purple fruit.
-Fruits are about 4 to 5 inches (10-12 cm.) long and 1 to 2 inches (2.5-5 cm.) in diameter.
+Fruits are about 4 to 5 inches (10-12.5 cm.) long and 1 to 2 inches (2.5-5 cm.) in diameter.
 The shape is something like an egg, although some fruit are larger on one end for more of a tear-drop shaped.

 Those growing Mangan eggplants report that this plant produces a lot of fruit.
 The eggplants are relatively small but delicious for roasting.
 They are also said to be perfect for pickling.
-Each weighs about one pound.
+Each weighs about one pound (0.5 kg.).
 Don’t eat the leaves though.
 They are poisonous.

 How to Grow a Mangan Eggplant

 According to Mangan eggplant information, these plants grow to 18 to 24 inches (45.5-61 cm.) tall.
 They require at least 18 to 24 inches (45.5-61 cm.) of space between plants to give each room to grow to mature size.

 Mangan eggplants prefer well-drained soil that is very acidic, slightly acidic, or neutral in pH.
 You will need to provide adequate water and occasional food.